 Dr. Bell’s involvement in continuing medical education includes the development and presentation of many national projects.
 He has served as faculty and chair of countless committees and advisory boards dedicated to serving the common interests of the medical profession and the public.
 His research, commentaries and letters have been presented and published internationally.

-Dr. Ryan Conrad, PhD is the National Programs Manager at the Canadian AIDS Society (CAS) and a graduate of Concordia University’s Interdisciplinary PhD program.
+Dr. Ryan Conrad, PhD, is the National Programs Manager at the Canadian AIDS Society (CAS) and a graduate of Concordia University’s Interdisciplinary PhD program.
 His doctoral research focused on HIV/AIDS activist histories and what he calls the queer political imagination.
-Prior to joining the CAS he was a postdoctoral fellow at the AIDS Activist History Project at Carleton University where he helped highlight the rich history of treatment activism and alternative therapies in Canada through his writing and video curation.
+Prior to joining the CAS he was a postdoctoral fellow at the AIDS Activist History Project at Carleton University where he helped highlight the rich history of patient-driven treatment activism and alternative therapies in Canada through his writing and video curation.
 Before moving to Canada in 2011, Ryan worked in the non-profit sector with a handful of different organizations in his home state of Maine addressing issues related to mental health, LGBTQ2S youth, HIV/AIDS, racism, and rural poverty.

 Dr. Paul Daeninck, MD, has worked as a medical oncologist and palliative medicine consultant with CancerCare Manitoba since 1998.